violabs/picard/.ai/working/Specification.md

 spec.matchConstraints (MatchResources)

-MatchConstraints specifies what resources this policy is designed to validate.
-The AdmissionPolicy cares about a request if it matches all Constraints.
-However, in order to prevent clusters from being put into an unstable state that cannot be recovered from via the API ValidatingAdmissionPolicy cannot match ValidatingAdmissionPolicy and ValidatingAdmissionPolicyBinding.
+matchConstraints specifies what resources this policy is designed to validate.
+The MutatingAdmissionPolicy cares about a request if it matches all Constraints.
+However, in order to prevent clusters from being put into an unstable state that cannot be recovered from via the API MutatingAdmissionPolicy cannot match MutatingAdmissionPolicy and MutatingAdmissionPolicyBinding.
+The CREATE, UPDATE and CONNECT operations are allowed.
+The DELETE operation may not be matched. '*' matches CREATE, UPDATE and CONNECT.
 Required.

 MatchResources decides whether to run the admission control policy on an object based on whether it meets the match criteria.
 The exclude rules take precedence over include rules (if a resource matches both, it is excluded)